navyarojin/trivega/README.md

 - Siemens QuestaSim
 - Xilinx Vivado with support for `xc7k160tffg676-2` The Kintex-7 part `xc7k160tffg676-2` is used by Vivado for synthesis, implementation, and route as the required Kintex-7 XC7K325T is not available.

-This project can be built and run on both Windows and Linux.
-Vivado and QuestaSim each ship native Windows and Linux installers; install whichever matches your OS and adjust the PATH entries below accordingly.

 Install GNU Make: